 I have to brag on my husband for a minute today, which is something I don’t do nearly enough here on my blog!
 He’s a pretty terrific guy, puts up with a LOT (he’s married to me, after all), and has always done all of his own ironing.

 He’s been doing so since we first got married, and while it took him awhile to get the hang of it, he’s since gotten it down to a science.
 He uses spray starch to keep his white dress shirts looking crisp and sharp — one Sunday, I even had a woman approach me at church to tell me she was always so impressed by how nice his shirts look.

 Naturally, I smiled at her and responded, “Why, thank you!”
 (I told you Dave puts up with a lot.) ;-)

 My curiosity compelled me to find out if I could make a decent spray starch at home, and I eventually landed on a formula that was ridiculously easy to make, worked great, and even earned Dave’s stamp of approval.
 Learn how to make it below!

 Add one heaping tablespoon of cornstarch.
 Put a lid on the jar, and shake it until the cornstarch has dissolved completely.
 The mixture should look a bit like skim milk.

-Before using, give the spray bottle a good shake.
+Before each use, give the spray bottle a good shake.
 Spray the item lightly while ironing for a crisp, neat look.
-(A little bit of this spray goes a long way, so it’s best to start with a light spritz.
-Then you can add a bit more if needed, and avoid making your item look TOO starch-y.)
+(A little bit of this spray goes a long way, so start with a light spritz and add a bit more if needed.)

-I’ve used this spray starch on everything from cloth napkins to the hubster’s white dress shirts, and I’m always so pleased at how well it works!
-I kind of hate to think about how much money we’ve spent on store-bought spray starches over the years.
-But you live and you learn!
+I’ve used this spray starch on everything from cloth napkins to dress shirts, and I’m always so pleased at how well it works!
+I shudder to think of how much money we’ve spent on store-bought spray starches over the years, but you live and learn.

 Do you buy spray starch?
 Are you kicking yourself right now like I am? ;-)